FeepingCreature/feepingcreature.github.com/jerboa_intro.md

 These states are occasionally useful for optimization.
 For instance, accesses to a const frozen object may be replaced with their values.

-Fun trivia: Ints aren't _really_ objects internally, but they act like closed frozen empty objects for all intents and purposes.
+Fun trivia: Ints aren't _really_ objects internally, but they act like closed frozen objects for all intents and purposes.

 # Source file management